Albert Hensel: The Resistance

-Members of the Resistance

-The KPD members were predominantly made up of the unemployed.
-Many of its members relied on the group for food, clothing, and housing which may have caused some to become members.
-The organization promised to pay its members for battling the German Nazis but likely were unable to provide any financial support.
-The KPD gained significant political power in Germany through the support of Hensel and its other members.
-At its height in 1933, the KPD held 1/6 of the seats in the German congress.
-Hensel helped establish the Communist Party of Germany along with Karl Stein, Fritz Shulze and his wife Eva Schulze Knabe, Arno Lade, and Hans Rothbarth were residents of Dresden and all were opponents of the Nazis.
-Many of them were convicted of treason by the Volksgerichtshof and eventually executed.

 Plotzensee Prison

 Hensel was one of over 2500 executions that took place at Plotzensee Prison.
-Hensel was arrested on February 6, 1941, and remained in custody at Plotzensee for over fourteen months.
-He was executed on June 5, 1942, at Plotzensee Prison in Berlin after being tried and convicted by the Volksgerichtshof.
+He was arrested on February 6, 1941, and remained in custody at Plotzensee for over fourteen months.
+Hensel was executed on June 5, 1942, at Plotzensee Prison in Berlin after being tried and convicted by the Volksgerichtshof.
 Hensel was executed by either hanging or beheading on June 5, 1942.
 The cottage where the executions took place is still standing.

 Plotzensee is still operating in Germany.
 After World War II, the prison was used to house juvenile delinquents until 1987 when the juveniles were housed in a newly built facility nearby.
 After the juveniles were moved, the prison has been used as a men’s prison which still remains in operation.